Joseph Hume: Early life

-He was born the son of a shipmaster James Hume in Montrose, Angus, who died shortly.
+He was born the son of a shipmaster James Hume in Montrose, Angus, who died shortly after he was born.
 He attended Montrose Academy, where he knew the older James Mill; and from 1790 was apprenticed to a local surgeon-apothecary, John Bale.

 Medical career

 Hume studied medicine at the University of Aberdeen and then the University of Edinburgh.
 He had as patron David Scott MP.
-Before he qualified, he saw wartime service as surgeon-mate on the hoy HMS Hawke; and then was on the East Indiaman Hope for 18 months.
+Before he qualified, he saw wartime service as surgeon-mate on the Hoy (boat) HMS Hawke; and then was on the East Indiaman Hope for 18 months.

 In 1799 Hume sailed to India, nominated to the Bengal service by Jacob Bosanquet of the British East India Company.
 He worked his passage as medical officer on the Houghton.
 Once there, he was commissioned as a surgeon to the 7th Sepoy Regiment.
 Gaining fluency in Hindustani and Persian, he worked also as an interpreter and on commissariat.

 On the eve of the Second Anglo-Maratha War, Hume came to the attention of Lord Lake with a method to recover damp gunpowder.
 On the outbreak of war, he was with General Peregrine Powell who marched from Allahabad into Bundelkhand.
 He took on again a variety of roles during the campaign.